MengYunWang/Freesurfer/README.md

 # Freesurfer
-How to use freesurfer to analyze structural data
+Learing notes of how to use freesurfer to analyze structural data